sungheeyun/sungheeyun.github.io/_pages/about.md

 KFAS-Salzburg Global Leadership Initiative Fellow of Salzburg Global Semianr.
 His extensive experience in semiconductor and AI technologies includes notable contributions at Samsung Semiconductor, where he developed AI and optimization tools for chip design and manufacturing, followed by impactful work at Amazon.com where his innovations led to a $200M revenue increase through the Amazon Mobile Shopping App.
 He holds BS degree in Electrical Engineering from Seoul National University and MS & Ph.D. degrees from Stanford University under Prof. Stephen P. Boyd, the world's singular authority on convex optimization.
-[Sunghee](/)'s expertise spans agentic AI, large language models (LLMs), and multimodal generative AI (genAI), while serving in active roles as an Adjunct Professor at Sogang University, Advisory Professor at DGIST, and Global Advisory Board Member for Innovative Future Brain-Inspired Intelligence System Semiconductor at Sogang University.
+[Sunghee](/)'s expertise spans agentic AI, large language models (LLMs), and multimodal generative AI (genAI), while serving in active roles as a Visiting Professor at Sogang University, Advisory Professor at DGIST, and Global Advisory Board Member for Innovative Future Brain-Inspired Intelligence System Semiconductor at Sogang University.

 ## long